 Disabled Parking Standards.
 The zoning ordinance does not establish parking requirements specifically for disabled persons.
 Two parking spaces are required per dwelling unit.
 Parking standards for housing for disabled persons are the same as all residential development.
 In some instances, housing for disabled persons may need less parking than other housing types.
 Requiring parking comparable to other housing increases the cost of developing the housing for disabled persons.
-Program XX will establish a reduced parking requirement for affordable housing as well as housing and facilities for seniors and disabled persons.
+Program 3-2 will allow reduced parking requirements for affordable housing as well as housing and facilities for seniors and disabled persons.